 Saturday 9 AM – 12 PM

 Phone (732) 224-2707

 Tuition and Fees A detailed outline of tuition and fees and deferred payment guidelines may be found HERE.

 Payment of Fees Checks or money orders should be made payable to Brookdale Community College.
 Payment must be made at the time of registration for all Winterim and Summer courses, and by the published due date for Spring and Fall.
-Failure to pay the term bill on time may result in the cancellation or voiding of registration.
-Any student whose registration is voided or canceled for nonpayment will have to register again with no guarantee that original classes selected are still available.
+Failure to pay the term bill on time may result in the cancellation or voiding of registration (classes being dropped).
+Any student whose registration is voided or canceled for nonpayment will have to register again with no guarantee that original classes selected will be available.